kiitfossosh/KiitFossAppAndroid/README.md

 # KiitFossAppAndroid
-A native Android for the the Kiit FOSS/OSH community
+An Android App for the the Kiit FOSS/OSH community